“Oh my God, I just don’t understand how you possibly find time to write!”

-Everyone I know is a “writer,” only most people I know are not writing full-time for a living.
+Everyone I know is a “writer,” only most people I know are not writing full-time and making a living doing so.

 Only completely insane people (like me) or fantastically successful people (like Anne Lamott) do that.
-Everyone else is smart and holds onto his day job.
+Everyone else is smart and holds onto his or her day job.

 My husband is also a writer and editor, in addition to being a stay-at-home dad.
-If we don’t write our family doesn’t eat.
+Which means that if we don’t write our family doesn’t eat.

 1) Magazine, newspaper, and on-line work

-2) Books (you can see the covers of the seven non-fiction books I’ve written, co-written or edited here.)
+2) Books (you can see the covers of the eight non-fiction books I’ve written, co-written, edited, or co-edited here.)

 3) Professional editing and writing consulting

 Even the best writers need good editors.
-I sometimes worry I’m a better editor than a writer.
+I sometimes think I’m a better editor than a writer.
 I often can do for someone else what I can’t do for myself.
-I find myself wishing I could hire myself.
+It sounds a little weird but I find myself wishing I could hire myself.

 It’s very expensive to hire me.